What does it cost to see a provider or nurse?

 How and where do I pay?

 Payment in full is expected at the time of service in the form of cash, check, or credit card.
-Enrolled students may complete a charge account agreement.
+Enrolled students may complete a charge account agreement if necessary.
 All balances must be paid in full prior to the end of the month to avoid a block on the student's account.

 A full-service pharmacy is located inside Chestnut Hall.
 Prescriptions from private physicians can be filled at the pharmacy, which accepts some insurance.
 Click here for more information about insurance policies the pharmacy accepts.